 Drive-In Theater Seating: Every Seat Can Be the Best Seat in the House

-Drive-in theaters seem to be an endangered species.
+Drive-in theaters seem to be an endangered species, but there may be a resurgence on the horizon.
 Why leave the house when you can stream any movie right from your couch?
 The answer is simply that nothing can compete with the engrossing film experience a drive-in movie theater provides.
 The next time you go, make sure you get the best seats in the house.
 Of course, since you “drive in” to a drive-in theater, your car seats are your “best seats.”
 So is there anything you can do to enhance your drive-in theater seating?
 It really depends on your car, but there are ways to make it more enjoyable and comfortable for everyone.

 Because front bucket seats recline, many sedans and wagons make for excellent drive-in theater seating, but only for two, and even then you can’t get very close for a romantic movie.
 Uncommon in newer cars, a front bench seat allows for two people to get cozy, or even three or four can squeeze in the front seat alone, plus another three or four in the back.
 Because many sedans and some wagon back seats don’t recline, they don’t end up being as comfortable, but if you throw down a couple of pillows and blankets, you’ll be cozy in no time.